drewnoakes/vs-side-scroller/README.md

 # Side Scroller

-Enables horizontal scrolling by holding down the <kbd>Shift</kbd> key and spinning the mouse wheel in Visual Studio 2017.
+Enables horizontal scrolling by holding down the <kbd>Shift</kbd> key and spinning the mouse wheel in Visual Studio (2017, 2019 and later).

 This feature is available in many other programs.
 Once you're used to it, it is sorely missed.